Kintyre/ksconf/docs/source/cmd_unarchive.rst

     --allow-local : @after
-        Shipping local files is a Splunk app packaging violation so local files are blocked to prevent content from being overridden.
+        Shipping local files is a Splunk app packaging violation so local files are blocked to prevent customizations from being overridden.

     --git-sanity-check : @replace
         By default ``git status`` is run on the destination folder to detect working tree or